 At 5.30 AM on October 3, 2016, when most of Bengaluru still lamented the idea of stepping out of bed, excitement brewed at EKART’s Bellandur distribution hub.
-It was the second day of the Big Billion Days sale and the EKART delivery boys, the Wishmasters, were drawing up plans to make The Big Billion Days deliveries over the next few intense days.
+It was the second day of the Big Billion Days sale and the EKART delivery boys, the Wishmasters, were drawing up their delivery plans for the next few intense days.

 An hour into opening Flipkart’s flagship sale at midnight on October 2, the Big Billion Days, over half a million products were quickly sold from the exhaustive online inventory.
 Customers’ anticipation was immediately evident on social media, as many of them chose to buy Flipkart Assured products that were eligible for Next-Day Delivery.